astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 This is the main idea in [GPipe (Huang et al. 2019)](https://arxiv.org/pdf/1811.06965.pdf) paper.
 During training stage, backward calculations are scheduled in reverse order.
 Gradients from multiple micro-batches are aggregated and applied synchronously at the end, which guarantees learning consistency and efficiency.
 Given $M$ evenly split micro-batches, the idle time is $O \big( \frac{G - 1}{M + G - 1} \big)$ amortized over the number of micro-steps.

 To reduce memory footprint **gradient checkpointing** can be applied, meaning that during forward computation, each device only stores output activations at the stage boundaries.
 During the backward pass on $k$-th device the $k$-th stage forward pass re-computes the rest of activations.
 While it doubles time, required for forward calculations, it helps to reduce peak activation memory requirement to $O \big(B + \frac{L}{G} \times \frac{B}{M}\big)$.
-In comparison, memory requirement without PP and gradient checkpointing would be $O(B \times L)$, since computing the gradients requires both the next layer gradients and the cached activations.
+In comparison, memory requirement without PP and gradient checkpointing would be $\mathcal{O}(B \times L)$, since computing the gradients requires both the next layer gradients and the cached activations.

 ## Expert Parallelism